General Info & Policies

 Trip Cancellation & Medical Emergency Insurance

 We strongly recommend you consider purchasing trip cancellation (including medical emergency) insurance to cover your investment in case of injury or illness to you or your family prior to or during a trip.
-Because we must remit early (and substantial) tour deposits to our suppliers, we cannot offer any refund when cancellation occurs within 70 days of departure, and only a partial refund from 70 to 119 days prior to departure (see CANCELLATION POLICY).
+Because we must remit early (and substantial) tour deposits to our suppliers, we cannot offer any refund when cancellation occurs within 70 days of departure (for 2022 tours) or within 90 days of departure (for 2023 tours and beyond), and only a partial refund from 70 to 159 days prior to departure (for 2022 tours) or 90 to 179 days prior to departure (for 2023 tours and beyond) (see CANCELLATION POLICY).
 In addition, the Department of State strongly urges Americans to consult with their medical insurance company prior to traveling abroad to confirm whether their policy applies overseas and if it will cover emergency expenses such as a medical evacuation.
 US medical insurance plans seldom cover health costs incurred outside the United States unless supplemental coverage is purchased.
 Furthermore, US Medicare and Medicaid programs do not provide payment for medical services outside the United States.
 When making a decision regarding health insurance, Americans should consider that many foreign doctors and hospitals require payment in cash prior to providing service and that a medical evacuation to the United States may cost well in excess of $50,000.
 Uninsured travelers who require medical care overseas often face extreme difficulties.
 When consulting with your insurer prior to your trip, please ascertain whether payment will be made to the overseas healthcare provider or whether you will be reimbursed later for expenses that you incur.
 US and Canadian citizens will receive from us a brochure regarding optional tour cancellation/emergency medical insurance.
 Our agent, CSA, will insure for trip cancellation and interruption, medical coverage, travel delay, baggage loss and delay, 24- hour accident protection, and emergency medical transportation.
 If you purchase the insurance when making final payment for the tour, pre-existing conditions are covered.
 As the trip insurance is non-refundable once purchased, it is important to reconfirm with our office that the trip is sufficiently subscribed to operate prior to purchasing the insurance.
 Typically the best time to buy your insurance is when you receive your bill for the final payment (which is only sent after the tour is sufficiently subscribed to operate).
 The CSA brochure includes an order form; you may also purchase your CSA policy on-line by visiting this page on our website and clicking the link to CSA.
 Please note, once the insurance is purchased it is non-refundable, so please check with your tour manager prior to making the purchase to assure the tour will operate as scheduled.
 Citizens of other countries are urged to consult their insurance broker.

 For and in consideration of the opportunity to participate in the tour, each tour participant and each parent or legal guardian of a tour participant who is under 18 agrees to release, indemnify, and hold harmless Field Guides Incorporated, its agents, servants, employees, shareholders, officers, directors, attorneys, and contractors as more fully set forth in the Release and Indemnity Agreement on the reverse side of the registration form.
 Field Guides Incorporated acts only as an agent for the passenger in regard to travel, whether by railroad, motorcar, motorcoach, boat, airplane, or other means, and assumes no liability for injury, damage, loss, accident, delay, or irregularity caused by defect in such vehicles or for any reason whatsoever, including the acts, defaults, or bankruptcies of any company or person engaged in conveying the passenger or in carrying out the arrangements of the tour.
 Field Guides Incorporated accepts no responsibility for losses or additional expenses due to delay or changes in air or other services, sickness, weather, strike, war, quarantine, or other causes.
 The tour participant shall bear all such losses and expenses.
 Field Guides Incorporated reserves the right to substitute hotels of similar category for those indicated and to make any changes in the itinerary where deemed necessary or caused by changes in air schedules.
 Field Guides Incorporated reserves the right to decline to accept or to retain any person as a member of any tour.
 Baggage is at owner’s risk entirely.
 Participants should be in good health and should consult a physician before undertaking a tour.
 If you have questions about the physical requirements of a tour, please contact our office for further information.
 Participants should prepare for the tour by reading the itinerary, the information bulletin, and other pertinent matter provided by Field Guides.
 Each participant is responsible for bringing appropriate clothing and equipment as recommended in our bulletins.
 The receipt of your tour deposit shall be deemed to be consent to the above conditions.
 Each tour participant and each parent or legal guardian of a tour participant who is under 18 shall sign and deliver the release and indemnity agreement at the time of registration.